shentonfreude/dot-emacs/README.rst

 thus losing all the buffers, shells, and inferior pythons I've been working on).

+2015-08-04 Trying to switch from flymake to flycheck with flake8....

 I'd love to have some sexy autocomplete like the Java IDE guys have.